Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Base Cost: 20

 #### -=[ Improved Range ]=-
 You're able to keep your chakra coherent for longer; the further it can travel before dissipating (or the faster you can propel it, or whatever)... well, the advantages should be obvious.
-This increases the range of any ninjutsu technique you use by up to double your ninjutsu damage bonus in yards.
+This increases the range of any ninjutsu technique (other than those with a Range of Touch or Melee) you use by up to double your ninjutsu damage bonus in yards.
 This bonus cannot exceed the technique's base range.

 - Base Cost: 20